This vegan provolone is my go-to for adding a creamy, flavorful touch to just about everything.

 - Use it in a dairy-free grilled cheese sandwich, with tomato and basil between slices of sourdough.

-- Spread a layer on your favorite pizza dough, add sauce and toppings of your choice.
+- Spread a layer on your favorite pizza dough, add easy pizza sauce, and toppings of your choice.

 - Top on hot baked potatoes in place of sour cream.